-- Come later and save — I know I just suggested getting there early.
+- Come later — I know I just suggested getting there early.
 But if you just aren’t a morning person, you may want to wait until after 3 p.m. when crowds begin to taper off.
 The only downside is you still have to pay the full-day price.

 - Carpool if possible — Parking is sometimes a challenge at this Hendricks County attraction, especially on those extremely hot days.
 By carpooling with friends and family, you not only save valuable pool time by not looking for multiple places to park, but other visitors will appreciate it as well.

 - Make an entrance — You can enter the water park from the outdoor water park entrance or through the Richard A. Carlucci Recreation & Aquatic Center building.
 If you park in front of the building, there is no need to walk all the way around.
 You can pay admission in that building, too.

 - More for your money — With that said, many visitors don’t realize that a pass to Splash Island also gets them into the indoor Recreation Center, which has a number of additional amenities including a children’s play area, an indoor water park, a running track, exercise equipment and more.

 - All you have to do is ask — Little known to those other than Splash Island regulars, the park offers free sunscreen wipes to all guests.

 - All you have to do is ask, Part II — For families with little ones who aren’t yet potty trained, the facility provides free swim diapers.
 Simply ask at the entrance if you need one.